 The fly fishing in Vermont is one of those under-published gems for which New England is known.
 Vermont is abundant with mountain streams, saddle ponds, and “off-the-beaten-path” stretches of river that you can’t find on any map or see from any road.
 These are the spots that few Vermonters even know about, where fly fishing in Vermont is at its best.

 With a little effort, you could be casting for fish that haven’t seen a line all season.
-Within a short distance from the Inn are several streams and rivers that can be rewarding for those of any ability.
+Within a short distance from the Inn, there are several streams and rivers that can be rewarding for those of any ability.
 Fish and Game keeps many of them stocked, and there is always the opportunity for trophy trout.
 Dan is a passionate “catch and release” fly fisherman.
 He takes any opportunity to wade in the streams and try to catch a record breaking trout.
 He can give you tips and point you in the right direction.
-He also highly recommends the guides of Stream and Brook to ensure a successful day of fishing and who can provide you with a list of whatever equipment you need.
+He also highly recommends the guides of Stream and Brook to ensure a successful day of fishing and to provide you with a list of whatever equipment you need.

 Stream and Brook takes great pride in the services they offer and the time they spend with guests on land and water.
 Regardless of your experience, first-time caster to seasoned veteran, they guarantee you an insightful and unique experience here in the Green Mountains of Vermont.

 Vermont hiking is a natural fit here in Middlebury.
 The town’s Trail Around Middlebury, known as the TAM, is an 18-mile trail with many great short section options.
 The trail goes over Chipman Hill and along Otter Creek with beautiful views of Belden Falls and meandering stretches of fields, woods, and river.
 The trail is accessible not far from our door.